textpattern/textpattern.github.io/tags/images.md

 </txp:images>
 ~~~

-…to display the three remaining supporting images as thumbnails in a gallery, all taken from the Article Image field.
+…to skip the first and display the three remaining supporting images as thumbnails in a gallery, all taken from the Article Image field.

 Other tags used: [article_image](/tags/article_image), [thumbnail](/tags/thumbnail).

 ## Genealogy

+### Version 4.9.0

+`thumbnail` attribute extended to automatic thumbs (`2`).

 ### Version 4.7.0